padok-team/terraform-google-dns/README.md

 # Google Cloud DNS Terraform module

 Terraform module which creates **DNS** resources on **Google Cloud Provider**.
+You can determine if it will be public or private and a list of your DNS records.

 ## User Stories for this module